devonobrien/documents/docs/BR.md

 Section 6.3.2 limits the validity period of Subscriber Certificates.
 The CA MAY use the documents and data provided in Section 3.2 to verify certificate information, or may reuse previous validations themselves, provided that:

-> (1)	Prior to March 1, 2018, the CA obtained the data or document from a source specified under Section 3.2 or completed the validation itself no more than 39 months prior to issuing the Certificate; and
+> (1)	Prior to March 1, 2020, the CA obtained the data or document from a source specified under Section 3.2 or completed the validation itself no more than 825 days prior to issuing the Certificate; and
 >
-> (2)	On or after March 1, 2018, the CA obtained the data or document from a source specified under Section 3.2 or completed the validation itself no more than 825 days prior to issuing the Certificate.
+> (2)	On or after March 1, 2020, the CA obtained the data or document from a source specified under Section 3.2 or completed the validation itself no more than 395 days prior to issuing the Certificate.

 In no case may a prior validation be reused if any data or document used in the prior validation was obtained more than the maximum time permitted for reuse of the data or document prior to issuing the Certificate.